Read this article summarized with

 When you need an LMS

 • You need to prove training completion.
-Regulatory environments (OSHA, FDA, healthcare) require records of who completed which training and when.
+Regulators like OSHA, FDA, and healthcare bodies require records of who completed which training and when.

 • Certification management matters.
 Tracking expiration dates, scheduling re-certifications, and maintaining credential records.